Simhyeon/gdmarp/README.md

-## Gdmarp, the game documenation automatic generation script
+## Gdmarp, an automatic game document generation script

-This is a shell script to automate m4 macro pre-processing and various documenation redering with automated publishing.
+This is a shell script to automate m4 macro pre-processing and various documenation rederings with automated publishing.
+Gdmarp can create pdf, pptx, html slide, wikitext file for mediawiki instance and webui html page for UI/UX demo usage.

+Gdmarp uses a gdt filetype which is an abbreviation of a game design text.
+GDT consists of complex macro usages which are defined by various modules.
+Such module expands macros into properly formatted texts.

+Therefore you don't have to write separate files for separate formats, just write once and export with one gdmarp command.

 ### Caution